Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.

 These individuals will monitor retention programs.

-Specialist will examine that data and look at ways to improve retention.
+Specialists will examine that data and look at ways to improve retention.

 Functions such as assisting with letters of reprimand or promotional information will be taken care of by the Personnel specialist.

-Getting help with choosing the correct benefit package for themselves and their families is something they would reach out to Personnel specialist for.
+Getting help with choosing the correct benefit package for themselves and their families is something they would reach out to a Personnel specialist for.

 They can guide them on the package and answer any questions regarding compliance or coverage down the road.